peteroupc/MailLib/docs/PeterO.Mail.DataUris.md

 <b>Return Value:</b>

-A Data URI that encodes the given data and media type.
+A Data URI that encodes the specified data and media type.

 <b>Exceptions:</b>